MikolajZielinski/genie/README.md

 # ⚙️ Installation
 ### Docker (preferred way)
 The easiest way to run our model is using the Docker container.
+First, install [OptiX SDK 8.1.0](https://developer.nvidia.com/designworks/optix/downloads/legacy) in `genie/knn` directory.
-Simply run the command below, and everything will be set up for you automatically.
+Then simply run the command below, and everything will be set up for you automatically.
 ``` bash
 # Build, run and enter the container
 ./docker/docker_run.sh